tyden46/MR_BETA/README.md

 Run `conda activate python2.7` </br>
 install bio using
-Run BEAR via the command `python BEAR/scripts/generate_reads2.py -r myGenomes.fna -a coreMedianAbundance.txt -o 10MillionReads.fna -t 10000000 -l 200` </br>
+Run BEAR via the command `python BEAR_release/scripts/generate_reads2.py -r myGenomes.fna -a coreMedianAbundance.txt -o 10MillionReads.fna -t 10000000 -l 200` </br>
 A detailed detailed documentation of BEAR can be found at https://github.com/sej917/BEAR/blob/master/docs/bear_user_manual.pdf </br>
 In brief we are supplying the following: </br>
 The `-r` argument contains the multi-fasta file with all of our genomes of interest that we generated in step 9. </br>
 The `-a` argument supplies a tab-delimited file with relative abundance values for each genome. </br>
 The `-o` argument specifies an output file that will contain our in-silico reads. </br>
 The `-t` argument specifies the number of reads we want to generate (in this case ten million) </br>
-The `-l` argument specifies the length of each read (in this case two hundred base pairs) </br>
+The `-l` argument specifies the length of each read (in this case two hundred base pairs) </br></br>

+### Step 11: </br>
+Once BEAR has generated the in-silico reads we should parse the output to establish a "true abundance" profile. </br>
+A helper script `parseAbundance.sh` has been included to perform this step on our sample data.
+Run this script with the command `parseAbundance.sh > trueAundance.txt` </br>
+The file `trueAbundance.txt` is a tab-delimited file.
+The first column contains RefSeq Ids and the second column contains abundance values that should sum to 1. </br></br>

+### Step 12:
+The in-silico reads that we have now generated can be used as an input for any whole-shotgun metagenomics (WSM) pipeline that performs taxonomic profiling.
+As it stands, MR BETA v1.0 is designed to run on a Kraken2 output but the scripts can (in theory) be tailored to parse the output of any WSM tool. </br>
+To run Kraken 2 on our reads first run the command: </br>
+`conda activate kraken2` </br>
+Then run:
+`kraken2 --threads 16 --db minikraken2_v1_8GB_201904_UPDATE --report krakenReport.txt 10MillionReads.fna` </br>
+The `krakenReport.txt` file contains a tab-delimited report of Kraken 2's taxonomic profile estimation. </br> </br>

+### Step 13:
+We will now use an R script to parse the output of `krakenReport.txt` and generate a bias profile. </br>
+Copy `krakenReport.txt` from Pegasus (or your HPC environment) to your local machine. </br>
+Open RStudio and run BiasProfileGeneration.R